You are currently browsing the category archive for the ‘Uncategorized’ category.

 As long as we trust in what God says about us, we won’t be defeated.
 However, if we only look at our circumstances and situations naturally, we may suffer some defeats.
 If we see low finances in our account and conclude we’re broke, we’ll be defeated in our finances.
 If we see problems in our marriage and conclude, this may not work, our marriage may suffer a defeat.

 Hold on to what God said about your life and you won’t be defeated.
-Attacks will come, but our counterattack is maintaining our belief in the word of God.
+Attacks may come, but our counterattack is maintaining our belief in the word of God.

 Psalms 128:1-4 NLT How joyful are those who fear the Lord— all who follow his ways!
 You will enjoy the fruit of your labor.
 How joyful and prosperous you will be!
 Your wife will be like a fruitful grapevine, flourishing within your home.
 Your children will be like vigorous young olive trees as they sit around your table.
 That is the Lord’s blessing for those who fear him.